 There is no record of Dick Turpin riding through Aldborough Hatch, although he may have done so on his way to and from Barking.

 The orchard is home to an array of biodiversity including the Shaggy Polypore which is a fungus, the stag beetle, a host of beautiful butterflies including Holly Blue, and the Common Darter dragonfly.
 If you are really lucky, you may even see the Dorcatoma Substriata Beetle which is nationally scarce and not seen in London since 1928!

 Community Around the Orchard

-First Aldborough Hatch Girl Guides have learnt about the orchard and been included in activites such as mulching and St Peters Church is nearby.
-Jenny Chalmers is the orchard leader who you can contact on firstname.lastname@example.org if you would like to get involved, or find out more.
+First Aldborough Hatch Girl Guides have learnt about the orchard and been included in activities such as mulching and St Peters Church is nearby.
+Jenny Chalmers is the orchard leader who you can contact on email@example.com if you would like to get involved or find out more.

 The Orchard Project started worked with local residents in 2016 to restore the orchard.
 We removed mountains of litter, cleared brambles, trimmed the hedge and pruned the trees.
 We ran a Bioblitz Picnic and introduced the orchard to the local girl guides and pupils from William Torbitt primary school.
 We identified the varieties, labelled the trees, and wrote an orchard management plan.
 We also planted new fruit trees and fruit bushes in 2017.